-Foreign journalist sent back from Assam, government cites visa rule to restrict access to North East
+For foreign journalists, government cites visa rule to restrict access to Assam and J&K

 On September 4, local newspapers in Assam reported that government officials had asked foreign journalists to leave Assam.
 The state had been declared a protected area, the Assam Tribune said, which meant foreign journalists reporting from there would have to get permission from the ministry of external affairs, subject to clearance from the ministry of home affairs.

-A journalist with the Associated Press was escorted to the airport by the Assam Police and put on the next flight to Delhi, the Assam Tribune report said.
+The Associated Press said that an “AP journalist on assignment in Assam left voluntarily after learning the visit required prior government permission”.
+But the Assam Tribune reported that the Associated Press journalist had been escorted to the airport by the Assam Police put on the next flight to Delhi.

 Assam, which recently updated its National Register of Citizens, leaving 19 lakh people out of the list and facing statelessness, has been in the international news.
 On September 1, a day after the new NRC was published, ministry of external affairs spokesperson Raveesh Kumar responded to critical pieces in the international press saying: “There have been some commentaries in the sections of the foreign media about aspects of final NRC which are incorrect.”